Maintaining the highest standards of corporate governance.

 The Committee has primary responsibility for monitoring the quality of internal controls, ensuring that the financial performance of the Group is properly measured and reported on and for reviewing reports from the Group’s auditor relating to the Group’s accounting and financial reporting, in all cases having due regard to the interests of shareholders.

 The Committee has established a Risk Committee for which the Chairman is the Group Chief Financial Officer.
 The Committee identifies, evaluates and manages risks faced by the Group.
 The Chairman of the Committee reports the outcome of the Risk Committee meetings to the Audit Committee.

-The Committee is comprised of David Adams as Chairman, Steve Wilson, Martin Newman and Jennifer Laing.
+The Committee is comprised of David Adams as Chairman, Steve Wilson and Martin Newman.
 The Committee identifies and nominates for the approval of the Board, candidates to fill Board vacancies when they arise.

 The Committee meets at least once a year.
 At each AGM of the Company, one-third of the Directors (or the number nearest to but not exceeding one-third when the number of Directors is not a multiple of three) shall retire from office.
 In addition, any Director who has been a Director at each of the preceding two AGMs shall also retire.
 Each such Director may, if eligible, offer themselves for re-election.

 If the Company, at the meeting at which a Director retires, does not fill the vacancy, the retiring Director shall, if willing, be deemed to have been reappointed unless it is expressly resolved not to fill the vacancy or a resolution for the reappointment of the Director is put to the meeting and lost.